Columbia County BOCES and Greene County BOCES are created. Both provide shared teachers to school districts in their geographic region.

 Questar III receives funding from the New York State Energy Research and Development Authority (NYSERDA) to support clean energy training for high school students.

-Gov. Andrew Cuomo’s Regional Economic Development Council awards the Tech Valley High School Foundation $1.5 million to help relocate the school to the College of Nanoscale Science and Engineering (CNSE).
+Gov. Andrew Cuomo’s Regional Economic Development Council awards the Tech Valley High School Foundation $1.5 million to help relocate the school to the College of Nanoscale Science and Engineering.

 Five local science teachers participate in Questar III’s first-ever Summer Science Research Program – modeled after a pioneering program operated by Columbia University.

-A consortium of local districts led by Questar III receives $399,314 in grant funding to review and improve student assessment practices.
+A consortium of local districts led by Questar III receives grant funding to review and improve student assessment practices.

-Questar III receives a grant to expand access to Advanced Placement (AP) and pre-AP classes and exams.
+Questar III receives a grant to expand access to Advanced Placement and pre-AP classes and exams.

-Tech Valley High School relocates to the SUNY Poly (formerly known as the College of Nanoscale Science and Engineering) in August.
+Tech Valley High School relocates to the SUNY Polytechnic Institute in August.

 Riverfront P-Tech – a consortium of Troy City Schools, Questar III, Hudson Valley Community College and local businesses – opens at Troy High School in September.

-Questar III starts the Sarah's Sisters program, which serves special education students on a campus.
+Questar III starts the Sarah’s Sisters program, which serves special education students.